alankis/paster/README.md

 # License

 # Motivation
-Idea behind paster is to built own self hosted clutter free pastebin, like guys on paste.servergur.us is completely with Ruby language and Ruby on Rails framework.
+Idea behind paster is to built own self hosted clutter free pastebin, like one on  paste.servergur.us is, but completely with Ruby language and Ruby on Rails framework.

 # To do